pants721/pantsmacs/README.md

 # Pantsmacs
-> Vim-ish emacs for those tired of the command line life-style

-**DISCALIMER: I know very little elisp, this config gets it done and no more.
-No bells and whistles.**
+**DISCALIMER: I know very little elisp.
+This config gets it done and no more; no bells and whistles.**

+# Introduction

+> Vim-ish emacs for those tired of the command line life-style.

+Pantsmacs is a configuration of [GNU Emacs](https://gnu.org/software/emacs) from this century for people who like efficency and beauty;

+Its core tenets are as follows:

++ **Visual clarity.** A good looking editor doesn't have the brightest colors or the most icons, but that a good looking editor is visually consistent; informative, but not overwhelming; and functional without sacrificing any visual aestethics.
++ **Keybind brevity.** Important keybinds should be easy. `SPC cc` is recompile and `SPC cC` is compile, because you use recompile 10x more than compile, so it should be easier to type.

-## Quick install
+# Quick install

 This command will move your previous emacs configuration to `~/.emacs.d.bak` and clone pantsmacs to `~/.emacs.d`
 ```sh